-- 1. Select MENU/DISP/DELAY or RANGE and adjust using LEFT or RIGHT or press ENTER TO use the Digits Edit Box
+- 1. Select MENU/DISP/DELAY or RANGE and adjust using the "LEFT" "RIGHT" or use the DIGITS EDIT BOX

 - 2. Press OK to set the value

 - 3. Press MEAS to return to the measurement

-5.7 ADJUSTING B-SCAN SCROLL SPEED (CG100ABDL gauges only)
+5.7 ADJUSTING B-SCAN SCROLL SPEED

-The scrolling speed of the time-based B-SCAN can be adjusted to suit your measurement techniques.
+The scrolling speed of the time-based B-Scan can be adjusted to suit your measurement techniques.